 Be precise and when one tire is damaged, don’t replace all of them.

-In some cases, fixing the root in the wrong time may cause more problems.
+In some cases, fixing the root at the wrong time may cause more problems.

 6. Prevention test for zombies

 A nice (professional) thing to do would be checking for the bug in the near future.
-Let’s say when a bug has “Solved” status for a week, e-mail is sent to check it.
+Let’s say when a bug has a “Solved” status for a week, e-mail is sent to the development team to check it.
 If everything is fine then, the bug can be moved to “Closed”.